RJ

 Multivision Lenses at NationsOptics

 • Progressive Lenses (Standard) — Seamless three-zone vision.
 No visible line.
-Ideal for all modern lifestyles.

 • Progressive + Blue Block — Progressive vision with blue light filtering.
 Perfect for screen users above 40.

 • Progressive + Photochromic — Auto-darkens in sunlight, clears indoors.
-Full three-zone progressive vision included.

 • Bifocal Lenses (Standard) — Classic two-zone lens.
 Distance and near.
-Solid, reliable and easy to adapt to.

 Frequently Asked Questions